Meet the UK Wolf Conservation Trust founder who wants to dispel the myths around ‘man’s natural enemy’

 “Their howl carries for about 5-6 miles.
 If you have ever heard a wolf howl, you’ll appreciate how spine tingling it is.”

-Since the 1970s Roger and Tsa hand reared wolves together, and in 1995 they established the UK Wolf Conservation Trust at their home near Reading in Berkshire.
+Since the 1970s Roger and Tsa have hand-reared wolves together, and in 1995 they established the UK Wolf Conservation Trust at their home near Reading in Berkshire.

 “In the 1970s you did not need a licence to keep a wild animal.
 You could buy a lion cub in Harrods if you wanted,” Tsa points out.

 Today, Tsa has raised and continues to care for ten wolves, including three Arctic wolves Sikko, Pukak and Massak, which were rescued from a snowstorm in Canada.
 They were discovered suffering from hypothermia.

 Tsa says: “I’ve been doing it for 40 years now.
 I have always loved wildlife.
 Wolves are very shy animals.

 “It would be crazy to keep a lion or a tiger because they are not afraid of humans.
 I am never nervous of wolves because I know they are more nervous of me.”

 She explains that the whole aim of the Wolf Trust had been to educate people by letting them come to see wolves close up.

 As a result of their endeavours, Tsa and Roger were able to send £375,000 to support wolf conservation projects all over the world.